 |

-Repair the communication circuit between the ECM and the diagnostic module.
+Repair the fault in the communication circuit between the ECM and the diagnostic connector.

 |